Undergraduate Research in Art History

 Required Research Courses

 Research is the heart of a degree in art history.
-As an Art History major you will learn to do research in all your courses, but you will focus on research methods and interpretive approaches in Theories & Methods of Art History (ARTH 333), a required class.
+As an Art History major you will learn to do research in all your courses, but you will gain intense training during the three required core seminars.
+Theories & Methods of Art History (ARTH 333), will focus on research methods and interpretive approaches.
+The Curatorial Project (ARTH 331) will challenge you with thematic study through an innovative exhibition.
 During your senior year, the Senior Research Colloquium (ARTH 493), our capstone seminar, provides an opportunity to develop, discuss, and refine a research project in depth, culminating in an oral presentation at a public symposium to which family, friends, colleague, and the community are invited.

 Independent Research in Art History